o10s/website/content/en/posts/recipes/pumpkinCakeChocolateEdition.md

 - 7g of dry yeast
 - 15g of baking powder
 - 1g of salt
-- 50g of vanilla whey protein
+- 50g of chocolate whey protein
+- 30g of 100% cacao powder

 **Wet:**
 - 2 eggs
-- 1 banana
+- 1 banana (mashed into a puree)
 - 85g of Skyr
-- 40ml of liquid vanilla extract
 - 250g of pumpkin puree

 ## Directions: